Zartaj0/MultiSigWallet/README.md

 Apart from this, you can add new owner, remove an owner, change the number of confirmations required for an operation.
 For this you need to submit a proposal by passing three parameters:
-1. Uint Proposal type : 0 to remove an owner, 1 to add an owner, 2 to change the number of sgnatures required.
+1. Uint Proposal type : 0 to remove an owner, 1 to add an owner, 2 to change the number of sgnatures required,3 to pause or unpause the contract.
 2. address owner : only pass an address if you select 0 or 1 proposal type otherwise you can pass the zero address.
 3. uint requireSign: pass the number of signatures you want to update.
 If you don't want to update it just pass anything it won't matter cause the function only reads it   when you have selected the proposal type 2.

+## remember you don't need to worry about all the arguments, you just need to pass the correct argument for what kind of proposal you have selected.
+The other ones will not be readed by the function so you can pass zero to them.

 After submitting this proposal you will get an index in the emitted event.
 And later on the other owner can see what the propposal is about with that index and then approve it.
+When the last approval is given, the approve function automatically calls the execute function.